billymcross/regl_template/README.md

 This project will look at your HTML file and concatenate shaders as needed.
 It will also start a running web server so you can easily test your project locally.

+First make sure you have all dependencies installed by entering this directory on the command line and running:

+`npm install`

-To start enter the following on the command line:
+Then, to compile your shaders and start the web server enter the following on the command line:

 `npm run start`